 Every morning gives you a chance to start the day differently — in a way that will enhance your productivity and make you more positive in any circumstances.
 You wake up full of energy, and your mind is clear — that's why morning is a fertile ground for any healthy habit you want to develop.
 As for Oxford Learning research, your brain is sharpest after waking up, so it's easier to start a meaningful lifestyle with the sunrise.

 Did you ever feel like your self-control slowly melted during the day?
 When a short workout session is a piece of cake in the morning and an impossible feat in the afternoon.
-There's a reason for it — scientists claim your willpower gets depleted with time.
+There's a reason for it — scientists claim your willpower gets depleted with time, especially if you’re working hard during the day.
 Think of it as a muscle: after using it for too long, it becomes weak and needs rest.
 Your self-control works the same way — that's why it's easier to grow healthy habits in the morning.

 Successful people's mornings: how do they do it?